GESMN offers computer skills, resources and VR tools to improve digital literacy

 Virtual Reality Tools for Training

-GESMN also uses VR headsets in its career training programs to break down learning barriers.
-The virtual reality programming features over 30 hands-on career exploration modules that allows students to “try on” a variety of in-demand careers – from manufacturing to automotive.
+GESMN also uses VR headsets in its career training programs to break down learning challenges.
+The virtual reality programming features over 30 hands-on career exploration modules that allow students to “try on” a variety of in-demand careers – from manufacturing to automotive.

 GESMN’s automotive training uses VR programming. “[It] gave me the confidence to walk into a shop and not worry about lifting cars or doing tire or oil changes because I’ve done it before,” said Jordan who graduated from GESMN’s automotive program and is now attending Saint Paul College for additional certifications.